bjackman/locali-ci/README.md

    be invalidated anyway.
 But, also need to consider cases where something was wrong in the host system)
  - Support saving artifacts so the user can reuse or analyze them later.
+ - I think maybe we want inter-job dependencies.
+For example if you have a hardware testing resource, you don't want to block that resource while you build.
+So you probably want seperate build and test jobs...
  - Fix output format, probably have to implement a pager in `ratatui`.
  - Support bailing out more quickly if the worktree teardown is too slow.
  - Support configuring a shell, with the default based on the user's